What is a GLN?

 - Legal Entities: whole companies; subsidiaries or divisions within a company; health system corporation; etc.

-- Functional Entities: specific department within a legal entity, such as an accounting department, purchasing department, hospital pharmacy, etc.
+- Functional Entities: specific departments within a legal entity, such as an accounting department, purchasing department, hospital pharmacy, etc.

 - Physical Locations: manufacturing facility, distribution center, warehouse, dock door, hospital wing, bin location, retail store, etc.